Table of Contents

 New healthy habits

-Utilise the power of new behaviors to create a healthier habit for yourself.
+Utilize the power of new behaviors to create a healthier habit for yourself.

-Perhaps that new habit could be drinking more water in the mornings, or breaking an old habit such as biting your nails.
+Perhaps that new habit could be drinking more water in the mornings or breaking an old habit such as biting your nails.

 Build up trust in yourself by doing your own research around something you’re struggling with, for example, baby sleep troubles or weaning advice.